Narotam-Mishra/react-native-learning/ReadMe.txt

 # `children` prop allow the parent to control the text rendered inside the box and style prop allows the parent component to extend the Styles applied to the Box component.

+## Lec 27 - Flex (6:07)

+# Explore first flexbox property which is `flex`

+# The `flex` property plays a crucial role in defining how much of a view will fill the screen along the main axis.
+It accepts an integer value greater than or equal to 0, indicating the fration of the available space the component should occupy.

+# In CSS for Web we need to specify display `flex` to turn a div block into a flex container however in React Native the `View` component is automatically set to display `flex` by default.
+So View container is a already flex container.

+# By default `View` component only occupies enough space to accommodate its children and when it has no children it occupies no space.
+However if we want the view to take up the entire available space then we use `flex : 1`,

+# To ensure the container occupies the entire available space which is extra space at the bottom, set `flex:1` in container's style,

+# `flex` value greater than 1 can result in uneven distribution of the available space between the items.

+# Note - `flex` property is not just limited to the flex container but it is also applicable to the flex items

+# A `View` component has display `flex` by default, when we set `flex: 1` on a container, it takes up the entire available space.
+If we set `flex` on an item it takes up a fraction or percentage of the avilable space which could be 100 or lesser amount depending on how the available space has been divide.